semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 **Semgrep Secrets** is a code scanner that detects exposed API keys, passwords, and other credentials.
 These exposed secrets can be used by malicious actors to leak data or gain access to sensitive systems.
 Semgrep Secrets enables the user to know the following:

-* What secrets have leaked
+* What secrets have leaked.
-* If these secrets are **valid** (actively being used) or **invalid** (inactive and not in use)
+* The validation status of the secret, such as if it is confirmed valid. **Valid** secrets are secrets that are tested against a web service and confirmed to successfully grant resources or authentication.
-* (For GitHub repositories) If these secrets are in public or private repositories
+* (For GitHub repositories) If these secrets are in public or private repositories.

-Save time and effort by prioritizing validated leaked secrets.
-Prevent future secrets from leaking into production environments through comments in PRs or MRs.
+Save time and effort by prioritizing valid leaked secrets.
+Prevent future secrets from leaking into production environments by blocking pull requests (PRs) or merge requests (MRs).

 This document explains how Semgrep Secrets works and its approach to detecting secrets.